gonnavis/co-share/examples/content/counter.md

 # Tutorial: Counter

-Welcome to the `co-share` Tutorial were we will built a shared counter and display it using `react`.
+Welcome to the `co-share` Tutorial, where we will build a shared counter and display it using `react`.
-Above, you can see a local simulation, but this library is ment for **networked communication** using WebSocket or WebRTC.
+Above, you can see a local simulation, but this library is meant for **networked communication** using WebSocket or WebRTC.

 -----